Louis Cuppens

 In 1987, he was assigned to National Defense Headquarters as the Director Military Plans and Operations.
 In July 1989, he was promoted Brigadier-General and appointed Commander of 10 TAG.
-In 1992, Cuppens was promoted Major-General and appointed the Deputy Commander of Air Command, as Canada’s air force was then called.
+In 1992, Cuppens was promoted Major-General and appointed the Deputy Commander of Air Command, as Canada's air force was then called.
 In 1994, he was assigned as the Director Combat Operations NORAD (J3), in Colorado Springs, Colorado, U.S.A.
 He was promoted within the Order of Military Merit to the grade of Commander.

 In July 1995, Cuppens was promoted Lieutenant-General and was appointed by Canada and the United States of America as Deputy- Commander-in-Chief of the North American Aerospace Defense Command.
 At the retirement ceremony, in April 1998, the government of the United States of America awarded Cuppens the Legion of Merit.

 Cuppens and his spouse, Christine Fitzpatrick, of Saint John, New Brunswick, parented a son and a daughter, Sean and Gretchen, who have both served as members of the Canadian Forces.

-Three years after Christine passed away in 2002, Cuppens married Patricia LaPierre (Larisey).
+Three years after Christine died in 2002, Cuppens married Patricia LaPierre (Larisey).

 Cuppens was president of the New Brunswick Aerospace and Defense Association.
 In 1999, he was elected to chair the Defense Committee of Dominion Command of the Royal Canadian Legion.
 While in that position, he represented the Legion on the Canadian Forces-Veterans Affairs Canada Advisory Council that led to the creation of the Modern Day Veterans legislation.
 He was elected National President of the Last Post Fund and also served as National President of the Federation of United Services and Military Institutes and held various executive positions within the Corps of Commissionaires.

 In April 2008, he was awarded the Minister of Veterans Affairs Commendation in recognition of his steadfast support for veterans.
 In 2022, Cuppens was awarded the Queen Elizabeth II Platinum Jubilee (New Brunswick) Medal.